nemosminer/NemosMiner/README.md

       2. <Algorithm>.bat
          Simply create a file named <AlgorithmName>.bat in prerun folder, e.g. 'Ethash.bat'
       3. default.bat
-         If neither of the two above exist, NemosMiner will try to launch prerun\default.bat Use overclock with caution
+         If neither of the two above exist, NemosMiner will try to launch 'prerun\default.bat' Use overclock with caution

-   Per pool config (Advanced)
+   Per pool config (Advanced, see 'Data\PoolsConfig-Template.json')

       **This is for advanced users.
 Do not use if you do not know what you are doing.**

-      The file Config\PoolsConfig.json contains configuration details for the pools.
+      The file 'Config\PoolsConfig.json' contains configuration details for the pools.
       A separate section can be added for each pool base name.
 If a pool is listed in this file, the specific settings will be taken into account.
 If not, the built in default values will be used.
-      See \Data\PoolData.json for the basic structure of the file Config\PoolsConfig.json
+      See 'Data\PoolData.json' for the basic structure of the file 'Config\PoolsConfig.json'

       You can set specific options per pool.
 For example, you can mine NiceHash on the internal wallet and other pools on a valid wallet.
-This configuration is provided as an example in Config\PoolsConfig-NHInternal.json
+See 'PoolsConfig-Template.json' for some pool specific configuration options.

       Available options:
          - Wallets[Currency] = Your wallet address for [Currency]; some pools, e.g. HiveOn require wallets in each supported currency
          - UserName = your MPH or ProHashing user name
          - WorkerName = your worker name
          - PricePenaltyFactor = See explanation below
-         - Algorithm = List of included or excluded algorithms per pool (see example files)
+         - Algorithm = List of included or excluded algorithms per pool
-         - PayoutThreshold[Currency] = pool will allow pyout if this amount is reached
+         - PayoutThreshold[Currency] = pool will allow payout if this amount is reached

       Usage:
-         - Edit Config\PoolsConfig.json
+         - Edit 'Config\PoolsConfig.json'
          - Add an entry for the pool you want to customize
             - The name must be the pool base name (omit *24hrs or *Coins), e.g ZergPool (even if you have configured ZergPoolCoins in the pool list)
             - (**careful with json formating ;)**